awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-quick-start-guide-plesk.md

 Paste the one\-time login URL into a web browser\.
 Follow the instructions on the page to create your sign in credentials for Plesk\.
 You should see an option to add your domain to Plesk when you sign in for the first time\.

 **Note**
 You might see a browser warning that your connection is not private, not secure, or that there’s a security risk\.
-This happens because your Plesk instance does not yet have an SSL/TLS certified applied to it\.
+This happens because your Plesk instance does not yet have an SSL/TLS certificate applied to it\.
 In the browser window, choose **Advanced**, **Details**, or **More information** to view the options that are available\.
 Then choose to proceed to the website even if it’s not private or secure\.

 For more information, see [Set up and configure Plesk on Lightsail](set-up-and-configure-plesk-stack-on-lightsail.md)\.